csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 # Self study module on HDF5

-HDF5 is a file format that has become popular in scientific and industrial computing due to its flexibility, I/O performance and portability.
+HDF5 is a file format (suffix `.h5` or `.hdf5`) that has become popular in scientific and industrial computing due to its flexibility, I/O performance and portability.
 HDF5 files are designed for storing large multidimensional arrays in a compact binary format and work well in parallel filesystems such as Lustre, making HDF5 a good fit for many I/O tasks in HPC.

 These notes give an introduction to the HDF5 file format and its C/Fortran API.
 "API" (Application Programming Interface) refers to the set of functions and objects exposed by the HDF5 programming